espenlimi/-bacit_dotnet/README.md

 To make this work, you need to have [Docker](https://www.docker.com/) installed and running on your system.

 ### Via commandline with docker (Recommended):
-Compile and pacakge source code with maven in docker.

 > Note: On Unix and Unix-like systems (Mac and Linux) you might need to run the commands with `sudo` to make them work.

 ##### 1. Build then start the docker container with the web application: